-Federal regulations require beneficiaries to file an appeal within 60 calendar days from the date on the NOABD.
-The MHP shall adopt the 60-calendar day timeframe in accordance with the federal regulations.
-Beneficiaries must also exhaust the Plan's appeal process prior to requesting a Statehearing.
-A beneficiary, or provider and/or authorized representative, may request an appeal either orally or in writing.
-Appeals filed by the provider on behalf of the beneficiary require written consent from the beneficiary.
+- Federal regulations require members to file an appeal within 60 calendar days from the date on the NOABD.
+The Plan will adopt the 60-calendar day timeframe in accordance with the federal regulations.
+Members must also exhaust the Plan's appeal process prior to requesting a State Hearing unless the member has been deemed to have exhausted that process. - A member, or a provider and/or authorized representative, may request an appeal either orally or in writing.
+27 Appeals filed by the provider on behalf of the member require written consent from the member.28 BHPs shall assist the member in completing forms and taking other procedural steps to file an appeal, including preparing a written appeal, notifying the member of the location of the form on the BHP's website or providing the form to the member upon request.
+BHPs shall also advise and assist the member in requesting continuation of benefits during an appeal of the Adverse Benefit Determination in accordance with federal regulations29 Additionally, BHPs shall inform members that they shall not be held liable for the cost of these continued benefits